Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

-{\bf Rigorously in Chapter II of Part[A]}, we will write down completely {\bf The 1st Algorithm, The 2nd Algorithm and The 3rd Algorithm, by [I], [II] and [III] respectively,} and after then using the above algorithms, we will show how to compute irreducibility criterion of all the W-polys $f(y,z)\in \BC\{y,z\}$ of two complex variables, as follows: Note that the proofs of these algorithms will be completely finished in Part[B] and in Part[C].
+Before we finish writing the above three algorithms without proofs in Part[A2] of Part[A] completely and explicitly, in advance we will give an introduction to three algorihms by [I], [II] and [III] without proofs in {\bf Introduction}, in preparation for writing three algorithms without proofs in Part[A2] of Part[A].
+After then, use the above algorithms and without proofs we will find the method how to compute irreducibility criterion of all the W-polys $f(y,z)\in \BC\{y,z\}$ of two complex variables, as follows: Note that the proofs of these algorithms will be completely finished in Part[B] and in Part[C].

-Moreover, we can classify all the irreducible W-polys of two complex variables with respect to the standard Puiseux expansions, using {\bf three explicit algorithms in Part[A]}. \ms
+Moreover, we will show how to classify all the irreducible W-polys of two complex variables with respect to the standard Puiseux expansions, using {\bf three explicit algorithms in Part[A]}. \bs

-{\bf [I] The 1st Algorithm(The algorithm for finding a one-to-one function between Family(1) and Family(2)) in Part[A]}
+{\bf [I] The 1st Algorithm(The algorithm for finding a one-to-one function between Family(1) and Family(2)) in Part[A]} \ms

-Note that The 1st Algorithm consists of the first half of The 1st Algorithm and the second half of The 1st Algorithm. \ms
+Note that The 1st Algorithm consists of the first half of The 1st Algorithm(Theorem 1.4) and the second half of The 1st Algorithm(Theorem 1.6) in Part [A2]. \ms

 $\underline{\text{\bf [I-1] The first half of The 1st Algorithm(Theorem 1.4) and Example 1.4.1 }}$